ioBanker/docs.bitshares.build/LP-inv.md

 # Liquidity Pools Investment

-## How works a Liquidity Pool ?
+## How does a Liquidity Pool work?

-Always holding an equal amount of value in both assets, at the current pool price.
+Providing a trustless smart contract, which always holds an equal amount of both assets.
-Adding or removing funds from the pool, does increase or decrease the amount of pool tokens.

-## Deposit

-### Market Pegged Assets
+Adding funds to the pool, creates new pool-tokens.
+Those pool-tokens can later be used to withdraw funds again.
+The pool-token holder always earns the pool-taker fees and the pool-withdraw fees.

+## How much does a Liquiditity Pool earn?

+The total earning is highly dependent on:
+- Taker fee
+- Taker volume
+- Withdraw fee
+- Withdraw volume
+- Extra mining bonus by project

+## In which Liquidity Pool should I invest?

+We can not answer this question here, but important criterias are:
+- Asset quality
+- Pool size
+- Pool activity
+- Mining bonus

+##  How can I combine a Liquidity Pool with a Market Pegged Asset (MPA) ?

-Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake a long, neutral or short position.
+Liquidity Pools, which use a MPA/Collateral pair, can be used to stake a long, neutral or short position.

 ##### Example: 1.19.66 - HONEST.BTCBTSMM
 - **HONEST.BTC Long - BTS Short:** Sell 50% of the BTS for the HONEST.BTC part.